coresresearch/data-analysis/README.md

 - [Carbon footprint of Li-Oxygen batteries and the impact of material and structure selection](https://doi.org/10.1016/j.est.2023.106684)
 - Applying Life Cycle Analysis for Materials Selection in Li-O2 Batteries - (in Progress)

-The tutorial covers making basic bar graphs, and the following configurations in this paper, using matplotlib and pandas
+The tutorial covers making basic bar graphs, and the following configurations in this paper, using matplotlib and pandas.
+You can find the relevant part of the tutorial by searching by the type of graph you're looking for
 ![Sample output image](example_graph.png)